DataMas/CA-epidemic-modeling/README.md

 - More about the SIR model: https://www.maa.org/press/periodicals/loci/joma/the-sir-model-for-spread-of-disease-the-differential-equation-model
 - More about Cellular Automata: https://plato.stanford.edu/entries/cellular-automata/

-The project was implemented for the purposes of the Research & Design of Complex Electronic Systeems course of the 8th semester of DUTh.
+The project was implemented for the purposes of the Complex Electronic Systeems course of the 8th semester of DUTh.
-- More about DUTh and the Research & Design of Complex Electronic Systeems course: https://www.ee.duth.gr/en/
+- More about DUTh and the Complex Electronic Systeems course: https://www.ee.duth.gr/en/

 <!-- GETTING STARTED -->
 ## Getting Started